Today, many men and women work in the same field, but that doesn’t mean they get the same pay.

 “I’m so sick of running as fast as I can, wondering if I’d get there quicker if I was a man.” – Taylor Swift, The Man

 Adele Lim, a Malaysian-born TV series producer, writer, and movie screenwriter, worked hard to give her best for the rom-com blockbuster Crazy Rich Asians.
-But when she learned that her paycheck was 86% lesser than what was earned by her white male co-writer Peter Chiarelli, she turned down the returning role as a writer for CRA sequels offered to her.
+But when she learned that her pay check was 86% lesser than what was earned by her white male co-writer Peter Chiarelli, she turned down the returning role as a writer for CRA sequels offered to her.

 She was just one among the many women who have gone and still are going through the same thing.

-Some people sweep it under the rug by claiming that gender pay gap is a myth, and while 79% of men think there is an equal pay between genders, the World Bank reported that between 2011 and 2015 across the world, for every US$100 (about RM450) a man earned, a woman was only paid US$76 (about RM340).
+Some people sweep it under the rug by claiming that the gender pay gap is a myth, and while 79% of men think there is an equal pay between genders, the World Bank reported that between 2011 and 2015 across the world, for every US$100 (about RM450) a man earned, a woman was only paid US$76 (about RM340).

 Meanwhile, in Malaysia, Intelligent Money revealed that the average pay gap is at 21%.

 Breaking it down into occupations, the pay gap for managers is at 12%.
-The number doubles for professional positions with 23%, whereas the highest gap goes to skilled agricultural, forestry, livestock, and fishery workers at 31%.
+The number doubles for professional positions at 23%, whereas the highest gap goes to skilled agricultural, forestry, livestock, and fishery workers at 31%.

 The median and mean monthly salaries have improved for both men and women, but men still earn more.